Charles D. B. King: Firestone Rubber Company

-In 1925, Firestone Rubber Company agreed to a 99-year lease of 1000000 acres of land in Liberia in order to grow rubber on it.
-Firestone began exporting rubber from Liberia in 1934.
-The Liberian economy soon came to depend on it.
-Firestone's subsidiary Finance Corporation of America gave a $5 million loan to the Liberian government, which Liberia intended to use to consolidate and bond debts and fund public improvements.
-Under the terms of the loan, the President of the United States appointed a financial advisor to Liberia who had the power to approve and disapprove all expenditures by the Liberian government.
-The Liberian government was also required to use $2.5 million of the loan to purchase bonds at a ten percent markup.
-Of the remainder, over $1.1 million went toward loan repayments on a 1912 loan from the U.S. As a result, very little of the proceeds of the 1934 loan were available to help the country.
-Meanwhile, the loan repayments constituted 40 percent of the Liberian government's annual income.
+In 1925, Firestone Rubber Company agreed with King's government to a 99-year lease of 1000000 acres of land in Liberia in order to grow rubber on it.
+Firestone began exporting rubber from Liberia in 1934, on which the Liberian economy soon came to depend.
+Firestone's subsidiary, called the Finance Corporation of America, also gave a $5 million loan to the Liberian government, which the latter intended to use to consolidate bond debts and fund public improvements.
+Under the terms of the loan, the president of the United States appointed a financial advisor to Liberia who had the power to approve and disapprove all expenditures by the Liberian government.
+The Liberian government was also required to use $2.5 million of the loan to purchase bonds at a ten percent markup and over $1.1 million toward loan repayments on a 1912 loan from the U.S. As a result, very little of the proceeds of the 1934 loan were available to help the country, and the loan repayments constituted 40 percent of the Liberian government's annual income.

 Presidential election of 1927

 King, with his entourage on the steps of the Peace Palace, The Hague, in 1927.

 King was challenged in the 1927 presidential election by Thomas J. R. Faulkner.
-According to the official statement, King received 234,000 votes; however, Liberia only had 15,000 registered voters at the time.
-Thus, King was later listed in the Guinness Book of Records for winning the most fraudulent election reported in history.
+According to the official statement, King received 234,000 votes; however, Liberia only had 15,000 registered voters at the time, making the reported number of votes more than 15 times the actual possible number.
+Thus, King was later listed in the Guinness Book of World Records as having won the most fraudulent reported election in history.

 Forced labor and slavery scandal

-After losing the 1927 presidential election to King, Thomas Faulkner accused many members of the True Whig Party government of recruiting and selling contract labor as slaves.
-Despite Liberia's firm denials and a refusal to cooperate, the League of Nations established a commission under the leadership of British zoologist Cuthbert Christy to determine the extent of forced labor and slavery still practiced by Liberia.
-U.S. President Herbert Hoover briefly suspended relations to press Monrovia into compliance.
+After losing the 1927 presidential election to King, Faulkner accused many members of the government of recruiting and selling contract labor as slaves.
+Despite Liberia's denials and a refusal to cooperate, the League of Nations established a commission under the leadership of British zoologist Cuthbert Christy to determine the extent of forced labor and slavery still practiced by Liberia.
+U.S. President Herbert Hoover briefly suspended relations to press Liberia into compliance.

-In 1930, the League of Nations published the committee's report, dubbed the 'Christy Report' after the Committee's chairman.
-The report supported many of Faulkner's allegations and implicated many government officials, including vice president Allen Yancy.
-It was found that forced labor was used for the construction of certain public works such as roads in the interior, with certain tribes practicing domestic servitude that could be considered as slavery.
+In 1930, the League of Nations published the committee's report, dubbed the 'Christy Report'.
+The report supported many of Faulkner's allegations and implicated many government officials, including Vice President Allen Yancy.
+It found that Yancy and other Liberian government officials had approved forced labor for the construction of certain public works such as roads, shipment of goods abroad, and to humiliate native chiefs, with certain tribes practicing domestic servitude that could be considered slavery.
+It also found that a "policy of gross intimidation and suppression ha[d] for years been systematically fostered and encouraged" in order to "suppress the native".